Phenakistoscope: Technology

 A "Phantasmascope" with cards on display in Bedford Museum, England.

-The phenakistiscope is typically a cardboard disc with an array of sequential pictures around its center and evenly spaced rectangular apertures around the rim.
+The phenakistoscope is typically a cardboard disc with an array of sequential pictures around its center and evenly spaced rectangular apertures around the rim.
 To view the pictures in motion, the disc is placed on a handle and spun in front of a mirror while the user looks through the slits from the back of the disc.
 If the disc spins quickly enough, the visual system fuses the alternating views of the reflected image and the intervening cardboard (a phenomenon known as flicker fusion).
 During the unnoticed gaps, each image is replaced by the next in the sequence, perceived as the same figure going through the depicted phases of motion.

 The stroboscopic view through the slits prevents motion blur in the perception of the spinning pictures – the slimmer the slits, the sharper but darker the image.

 If there are as many slits as pictures, the figures appear to move in a fixed position and will not drift across the disc.
 Fewer images than slots and the images will drift in the opposite direction to that of the spinning disc.
 More images than slots and the images will drift in the same direction as the spinning disc.

 Unlike the zoetrope and other successors, common versions of the phénakisticope could only practically be viewed by one person at a time.

 The velocity of the disc causes a slight distortion in the perception of the pictures; they appear a bit slimmer and slightly curved.
-Animators can counter the effect to some extent by increasing the width and of the figures and bend them into the other way as the distorted curves, but the amount of distortion to be compensated varies because it depends on the speed.
+Animators can counter the effect to some extent by increasing the width of the figures and bend them into the other way as the distorted curves, but the amount of distortion to be compensated varies because it depends on the speed.
 Most phenakisticope animations are not intended to give a realistic representation and the distortion isn't very obvious in cartoonish pictures.

 The distortion and the flicker caused by the rotating slits are not seen in most phénakisticope animations now found online (including the GIF animation on this page), as these are usually animations created with software and do not replicate the actual viewing experience of a phénakisticope.
 However, they can present the work of the animators in an optimized fashion.
 Some miscalculated modern re-animations also have the slits rotating (which would appear motionless when viewed through an actual phénakisticope) and the figures moving across the discs where they were supposed to stand still (or standing still when they were supposed to move around).

 Most commercially produced discs are lithographic prints that were colored by hand, but also multi-color lithography and other printing techniques have been used by some manufacturers.